A characterization of finite \'etale morphisms in tensor triangular geometry: Introduction

 We will recall a proof in Remark~\ref{rem:thm-1} below.
 Smashing localizations include, for example, restriction to a quasi-compact open subset of the Balmer spectrum.
 More generally, the tensor-triangular analogue of an \'{e}tale morphism is extension-of-scalars with respect to a commutative separable algebra (with smashing localizations being the special case of idempotent algebras).
 Finite \'{e}tale morphisms are, by definition, extension-of-scalars with respect to a \emph{compact} commutative separable algebra (see Definition~\ref{def:finite-etale}).
 Most smashing localizations are not \emph{finite} \'{e}tale morphisms, just as most open immersions are not proper.
 We will prove:

-\begin{Thm} Finite \'{e}tale extensions of a rigidly-compactly generated tensor-triangulated category $\cat T$ are precisely those geometric functors $f^*:\cat T \to \cat S$ between rigidly-compactly generated tensor-triangulated categories which satisfy the following three properties: \begin{enumerate} \item $f^*$ satisfies Grothendieck--Neeman duality; \item the right adjoint $f_*$ is conservative; \item the canonical map $\unit_{\cat S}\to \omega_f$ is an isomorphism. \end{enumerate} \end{Thm}
+\begin{Thm} Finite \'{e}tale extensions of a rigidly-compactly generated tensor-triangulated category $\cat T$ are precisely those geometric functors $f^*\colon\cat T \to \cat S$ between rigidly-compactly generated tensor-triangulated categories which satisfy the following three properties: \begin{enumerate} \item $f^*$ satisfies Grothendieck--Neeman duality; \item the right adjoint $f_*$ is conservative; \item the canonical map $\unit_{\cat S}\to \omega_f$ is an isomorphism. \end{enumerate} \end{Thm}

 The terminology and notation will be explained in Section~\ref{sec:finite-etale}.
-We just remark that under hypothesis (a), the algebra $f_*(\unit_{\cat S})$ is rigid (a.k.a.~dualizable) and hence has an associated trace map.
-This corresponds by adjunction to a canonical map $\unit_{\cat S} \to \omega_f$ from the unit to the relative dualizing object, which hypothesis (c) asserts is an isomorphism.
+We just remark that under hypothesis \hyperref[it:thm-a]{(a)}, the algebra $f_*(\unit_{\cat S})$ is rigid (a.k.a.~dualizable) and hence has an associated trace map.
+This corresponds by adjunction to a canonical map $\unit_{\cat S} \to \omega_f$ from the unit to the relative dualizing object, which hypothesis \hyperref[it:thm-c]{(c)} asserts is an isomorphism.

 The keys to the theorem are the robust monadicity theorems which hold for triangulated categories and a deeper understanding of strongly separable algebras.
 Indeed, we begin the paper in Section~\ref{sec:strongly-separable} with a treatment of strongly separable algebras in arbitrary symmetric monoidal categories which may be of independent interest.
 We prove, in particular, that a rigid commutative algebra is separable if and only if it is strongly separable if and only if its canonically-defined trace form is nondegenerate (Corollary~\ref{cor:rigid-comm-alg}).
 We then turn in Section~\ref{sec:separable-triangulated} to tensor-triangulated categories and the role separable algebras play in that setting.
 A key tool is a strengthened version of separable monadicity (Proposition~\ref{prop:tensor-monadic}).
 We define finite \'{e}tale morphisms and prove the main theorem (Theorem~\ref{thm:main-thm}) in Section~\ref{sec:finite-etale}.
+We also show that if the target category is locally monogenic, then the conservativity condition \hyperref[it:thm-b]{(b)} is implied by the other two conditions (Corollary~\ref{cor:monogenic-char}).
 In Section~\ref{sec:examples}, we illustrate the theorem by giving some examples and non-examples of finite \'{e}tale morphisms in equivariant homotopy theory, algebraic geometry, and derived algebra.